 The amount of Turmeric in supplements can vary.
 I've seen brands with 80mg use a high quality extract of turmeric and I've seen some with up to 500mg using a lower quality form of turmeric.

 I always recommend using a potent high quality extract.

-Feel free to email myself of what Turmeric supplements I use or please talk to your health care practitioner about more information about what turmeric supplement is best for you.
+Always talk to your health care practitioner about more information about what turmeric supplement is best for you.